Aelysium-Group/rusty-connector/README.md

 - ### ❌ Can't tuck you into bed
 ---
 ## Incoming Features/Changes
-- [ ] Player routing based on client version.
+- [ ] Player routing based on client version
 - [ ] Propper Redis Connection Pooling (PR's welcome!)
+- [ ] Better error and overall handling for Redis
+- [ ] Teleport players to specific coordinates on other servers

 \*Checked boxes indicate that the feature has been added and is awaiting release in an official version.
+There is no promise on when these features may be added.

 ---